Hog-CERN/Hog/docs/02-Maintainer-Manual/09-IPbus-support.md

 The `__VERSION__` will be set to the version of the xml files taken from the last tag in which at least one of the xml files included in xml.lst was modified.
 The same value will be reported in the `XML_VERSION` generic of the top level of your project.
-The user can now verify it is using the correct version of the xmls by comparing the `GitSHA` register content withe the `GitSHA` register tag.
+The user can now verify it is using the correct version of the xmls by comparing the `GitSHA` register content with the `GitSHA` register tag.